okoloboga/trade_game/README.md

 Push to the branch (git push origin feature/your-feature).
 Open a Pull Request.

+### Architecture Notes

+**Balance Management:**
+- **On-chain Balance:** Stored in WalletContract smart contract, represents actual TON in the contract.
+- **Trading Balance:** Stored in database (user.balance), used for trading operations.
+- **Synchronization:**
+  - On deposit: Trading balance is increased by deposit amount (added to current balance).
+  - On withdrawal: Trading balance is decreased by withdrawal amount (subtracted from current balance).
+  - Initial sync: If trading balance is null/undefined, it syncs with on-chain balance on first fetch.

+**Smart Contract Integration:**
+- Deposit and withdrawal operations require blockchain transactions via TonConnect.
+- Transactions are prepared on the backend (BOC generation) and sent from the frontend.
+- Backend processes transactions after they are sent to sync balances with the contract state.

 ### Known Issues

-Dynamic Imports: auth.js and wallet.js have mixed static/dynamic imports, causing Vite warnings.
+- **Dynamic Imports:** auth.js and wallet.js have mixed static/dynamic imports, causing Vite warnings.
 Consider using fully dynamic imports for better chunk splitting.
-Source Maps: vite-plugin-vue-svg generates incorrect source maps, which may affect debugging.
+- **Source Maps:** vite-plugin-vue-svg generates incorrect source maps, which may affect debugging.
 Check for updates or switch to vite-svg-loader.
+- **Buffer Polyfill:** Requires Buffer polyfill for browser environment (configured in vite.config.js).

 License
 MIT License.
 See LICENSE for details.